ray-project/ray/doc/source/rllib/key-concepts.rst

         },
         ...

-Since all values are kept in numpy arrays, this allows for efficient encoding and transmission across the network.
+Because RLlib keeps all values in NumPy arrays, this allows for efficient encoding and transmission across the network.

-In `multi-agent mode <rllib-concepts.html#policies-in-multi-agent>`__, :py:class:`~ray.rllib.env.multi_agent_episode.MultiAgentEpisode` are collected by the EnvRunnerGroup instead.
+In `multi-agent mode <rllib-concepts.html#policies-in-multi-agent>`__, the :py:class:`~ray.rllib.env.env_runner_group.EnvRunnerGroup`
+produces :py:class:`~ray.rllib.env.multi_agent_episode.MultiAgentEpisode` instances.

 .. note::
     The Ray team is working on a detailed description of the